k5602/course_pilot/implementation_checklist.md

 - ✅ Toast notifications are now fully integrated, visually themed, and reactive to theme changes.

 - ✅ Build passes with no errors (as of latest `cargo check`).
-Only warnings remain (unused imports, dead code, unused functions/variants).
+Only warnings remain (dead code, unused functions/variants).

+- ✅ All import/variable warnings have been batch fixed for a clean build.

 ## Dependency & Version Analysis